raystack/siren/docs/docs/extend/adding_new_provider.md

 1. **Add a new package**

     A new plugin could be added as a new package under `plugins/providers/{new_plugin}`.
+Package name should comply with golang standard naming.
 Ideally you might want to name the package with lower-case and without any `-` or `_` signs.

 2. **Defining Configurations** (Optional)